-Kachi Kachi Yama Ropeway and Kachi-kachi Yama Folktale
+Kachi Kachi Yama Ropeway and Folktale

-How to Get There and Around
+How to Get There

-From Shinjuku Station, you can take a JR Chuo Express Train to Takaosan, and change to JR Chuo Local Train toward Otsuki.
-You can also take the Limited Express Kaiji to Otsuki, but you need to make a reservation before or pay extra fee inside the train.
-If you have JR Tokyo Wide Pass or JR Pass, you can take this train without reservation and without needing to pay the extra fee.
+From Shinjuku Station, you can take a JR Chuo Express Train to Takaosan, then change to the JR Chuo Local Train towards Otsuki.
+You can also take the Limited Express Kaiji to Otsuki, but you need to make a reservation beforehand or pay an extra fee once you’re onboard the train.
+If you have the JR Tokyo Wide Pass or JR Pass, you can take this train without reservation and without needing to pay the extra fee.

 |Address||1163-1 Asakawa, Kawaguchiko-cho, Minami-Tsuru-gun, Yamanashi 401-0303|

 |Access||[map]1163-1 Asakawa, Kawaguchiko-cho, Minami-Tsuru-gun, Yamanashi 401-0303[/map]|

-|Opening Hours||09.00 - 19.10|
+|Opening Hours||09.00 - 17.00|

-|Price Range||Ropeway (200-800 yen)|
+|Price Range||Ropeway (500-900 yen)|